HugoArellano/HugoArellano.github.io/index.md

 #### 📅 Abr 2022
 #### Panel data - tax competition - python - streamlit

-<div align = "justify">Extracting information from the National Institute of Statistics, Geography and Informatics (Inegi), I build a panel data, in order to contribute to develoment of a research paper oriented to study tax competition across the different mexican states.
-These scripts contains the full process from charge and handling data to the development of an interactive app as an exploratory data analisis</div>
+<div align = "justify">I build a panel data in order to contribute to development a research paper oriented to study tax competition across the different mexican states.
+These github scripts contains, on one hand  the full process of charge and handling data multiple dataset

+to the development of an interactive app as an exploratory data analisis.</div>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/harellano1)

 ---

-###
-#### 📅 May 2022
-#### Random control trial - python - empirical revolution
----

 ## Support of legislative task
 ---
-<div align = "justify">I worked as a chief office assistant of a local congress woman in the LIX Legislature of Colima (2018-2021), this chance gave me the oportunity to support to the develoment of different law proposals</div>
+<div align = "justify">I worked as a chief office assistant of a local congress woman (Malú Berver) in the LIX Legislature of Colima (2018-2021), this chance gave me the oportunity to support to the develoment of different law proposals.</div>

 #### Center for the study of public fianaces of the Colima's Congress
 [![Law proposal](https://img.shields.io/badge/PDF-Open_Research_Poster-blue?logo=adobe-acrobat-reader&logoColor=white)](https://www.congresocol.gob.mx/web/Sistema/uploads/Iniciativas/INIC%20REF%20DIP%20MALU.pdf)